ono-midori/ono-midori.github.io/techs/zguide.md

 1. Two threads communicate over inproc, using a shared context.
 2. The parent thread creates one socket, binds it to an inproc:@<*>@ endpoint, and *then// starts the child thread, passing the context to it.
-3. The child thread creates the second socket, connects it to that inproc:@<*>@ endpoint, and *then// signals to the parent thread that it’s ready.
+3. The child thread creates the second socket, connects it to that inproc:@<*>@ endpoint, and *then// signals to the parent thread that it's ready.

 Note that multithreading code using this pattern is not scalable out to processes.
 If you use inproc and socket pairs, you are building a tightly-bound application, i.e., one where your threads are structurally interdependent.
 Do this when low latency is really vital.
 The other design pattern is a loosely bound application, where threads have their own context and communicate over ipc or tcp.
 You can easily break loosely bound threads into separate processes.

-This is the first time we’ve shown an example using PAIR sockets.
+This is the first time we've shown an example using PAIR sockets.
 Why use PAIR?
 Other socket combinations might seem to work, but they all have side effects that could interfere with signaling:

 - You can use PUSH for the sender and PULL for the receiver.
 This looks simple and will work, but remember that PUSH will distribute messages to all available receivers.
-If you by accident start two receivers (e.g., you already have one running and you start a second), you’ll “lose” half of your signals.
+If you by accident start two receivers (e.g., you already have one running and you start a second), you'll “lose” half of your signals.
 PAIR has the advantage of refusing more than one connection; the pair is exclusive.
 - You can use DEALER for the sender and ROUTER for the receiver.
 ROUTER, however, wraps your message in an “envelope”, meaning your zero-size signal turns into a multipart message.
-If you don’t care about the data and treat anything as a valid signal, and if you don’t read more than once from the socket, that won’t matter.
+If you don't care about the data and treat anything as a valid signal, and if you don't read more than once from the socket, that won't matter.
 If, however, you decide to send real data, you will suddenly find ROUTER providing you with “wrong” messages.
 DEALER also distributes outgoing messages, giving the same risk as PUSH.
 - You can use PUB for the sender and SUB for the receiver.
 This will correctly deliver your messages exactly as you sent them and PUB does not distribute as PUSH or DEALER do.
 However, you need to configure the subscriber with an empty subscription, which is annoying.

 For these reasons, PAIR makes the best choice for coordination between pairs of threads.

 ### Node Coordination

-When you want to coordinate a set of nodes on a network, PAIR sockets won’t work well any more.
+When you want to coordinate a set of nodes on a network, PAIR sockets won't work well any more.
 This is one of the few areas where the strategies for threads and nodes are different.
 Principally, nodes come and go whereas threads are usually static.
 PAIR sockets do not automatically reconnect if the remote node goes away and comes back.

 ![](./pics/zmq/fig22.png)

 The second significant difference between threads and nodes is that you typically have a fixed number of threads but a more variable number of nodes.
-Let’s take one of our earlier scenarios (the weather server and clients) and use node coordination to ensure that subscribers don’t lose data when starting up.
+Let's take one of our earlier scenarios (the weather server and clients) and use node coordination to ensure that subscribers don't lose data when starting up.

 This is how the application will work:

 - The publisher knows in advance how many subscribers it expects.
 This is just a magic number it gets from somewhere.
 - The publisher starts up and waits for all subscribers to connect.
 This is the node coordination part.
-Each subscriber subscribes and then tells the publisher it’s ready via another socket.
+Each subscriber subscribes and then tells the publisher it's ready via another socket.
 - When the publisher has all subscribers connected, it starts to publish data.

-In this case, we’ll use a REQ-REP socket flow to synchronize subscribers and publisher.
+In this case, we'll use a REQ-REP socket flow to synchronize subscribers and publisher.
 Here is the publisher:

 ```c++
 //